Rashtriya Sikh Sangat: About

 With about 450+ ekais (shakas, units) predominantly in the states of Rajasthan, Haryana, Punjab, Gujarat, Delhi, Uttar Pradesh, Madhya Pradesh, Maharashtra and as also presence in other states.
-Rashtriya Sikh Sangat was inspired by the Hindu nationalist organization Rashtriya Swayamsevak Sangh to unite Hindus and Sikh.
+Rashtriya Sikh Sangat was inspired by the Hindu nationalist organisation Rashtriya Swayamsevak Sangh to unite Hindus and Sikh.

-List of Leaders
+List of leaders

-Attacks on its Leaders
+Assassination of Rulda Singh

-In 2009, Babbar Khalsa, a Khalistani militant organization assassinated Rulda Singh, the then president of the Rashtriya Sikh Sangat, in Patiala.
+In 2009, Khalistan Liberation Force and Babbar Khalsa, two Khalistani militant organisations assassinated Rulda Singh, the then president of the Rashtriya Sikh Sangat, in Patiala.

 Controversies

-The Akal Takht issued a Hukam Nama (an edict) to the Sikh community in 2004 to not lend support to this organization as it does not represent Sikh interests.
+The Akal Takht issued a Hukamnama (order) to the Sikh community in 2004 to not lend support to this organisation as it does not represent Sikh interests.
 The edict stands, even now.

-In 2004, the leader of the Akal Takht declared that the organization to be "anti-Sikh" and "anti-panthic".
+In 2004, the leader of the Akal Takht declared that the organisation to be "anti-Sikh" and "anti-panthic".
 It forbade all Sikhs from having any association with it.
 The Akal Takht, (the supreme temporal body of the Sikh community worldwide) reiterated the ban again in 2019 and is seen as an attempt by the Rashtriya Swayamsevak Sangh (RSS) to promote Hindutva, to Sikhs and an attempt to assimilate (absorb) Sikhs into Hinduism.